-Since Americans aren't the only ones with good soapy drama, Soaps.com has listened to our readers from across the pond who've requested we keep tabs on a few British and Australian soap operas.
-Take a look at what's going on with dramas from other parts of the world.
+Americans aren’t the only ones with good soapy drama.
+Soaps.com has listened to our readers from across the pond who’ve written in to request we keep tabs on a few British and Australian soap operas.
+Take a look at what’s to come on dramas from other parts of the world.

 Home and Away:

 Esther Anderson, who filmed her final scenes as Charlie on "Home and Away" in August, will say her goodbyes to Summer Bay on air in Australia this week.
 The actress is now focusing on launching an acting career in Hollywood.

 Teaser alert: Meanwhile, Lynne McGranger's Irene has a heavy storyline coming up.
 After battling breast cancer and facing a heart scare, the character will hit rock bottom after holing herself up in her house and shutting herself off from the world.
 The storyline will kick off next month.